Clueless: Stage musical

 Clueless: The Musical opened in New York City on December 11, 2018, as part of The New Group's 2018–2019 season.
 The show was written by Heckerling and starred Dove Cameron as Cher and Dave Thomas Brown as Josh.
 It closed on January 12, 2019.

 The musical was a jukebox musical featuring pop songs from the 1990s, though with lyrics mostly or entirely rewritten by Heckerling to fit the storyline.
 Songs adapted from the film's soundtrack included "Supermodel" and "Kids in America".

+A new stage adaptation of Clueless opened at the Trafalgar Theatre in London's West End in February 2025.
+Directed by Rachel Kavanaugh, the production features a book by Amy Heckerling, music by KT Tunstall, and lyrics by Glenn Slater.
+Emma Flynn stars as Cher, alongside Keelan McAuley (Josh), Chyna-Rose Frederick (Dionne), and Romona Lewis-Malley (Tai).

 Video games

+The Clueless CD-ROM is an activity and mini game collection based on the Clueless film and television series released by Mattel Media in 1997 for Microsoft Windows and Macintosh.
+The CD-ROM is intended for girls age 8 and up, and includes a soundtrack, trivia, makeover and dress-up activities, and six video games.

-Clueless CD-ROM was released in 1997.
-Paramount announced in 2008 that they would be releasing video games based on their films Clueless, Mean Girls, and Pretty in Pink.
+Paramount announced in 2008 that they would release video games based on their films Clueless, Mean Girls, and Pretty in Pink.
 The games were planned to be released on both the PC and the Nintendo DS, but only the PC games were released.
 Clueless on PC was released in 2009.
-The DS game was found by YouTuber Ray Mona (also known as Raven Simone) and a full play-through of the game was released on her channel on April 1, 2021.
-In 2017, Episode launched an animated web story based on the film.
+The cancelled Nintendo DS video game was found by YouTuber Ray Mona, and a full play-through of the game was released on her channel on April 1, 2021.

+In 2017, Episode launched an interactive animated web story based on the film.